 The upside?
 With all the useless crap gone, I can see the good bones of the house.
 This weekend I lay on my couch and looked through the floor-to-ceiling windows as the clouds gathered, first the hail, and then the rain fell.

 I’d never had that view before since the couch had to be on the opposite wall to accommodate all the clutter.
 I’m sad about that.
-I’m leaving a lush, mountain forest environment for the downtown landscape of Ottawa, Ontario, the nation’s capital.

 But I want a new life.
 I leave behind supportive friendships of twenty years.
 I know I’ll be lonely.
 It’s taken me twenty years to form these friendships, and it’s unlikely I’ll have twenty years to form new ones.
 People aren’t Legos you can just plug in.